 Figure 34 - Possible formation factors for the Key Largo Limestone.
 Two resistivity points from B1WE 5/8/12 at 01:20 were picked, at 25 m and 10 m at a depth of 7.5 m, to match the SEAWAT salinity results by recalculating the formation factors.
 The salinity results based on those formation factors are displayed below.

 Comparing the results to previous work suggests that the groundwater model may be inaccurate.
 Wightman (2010) and Hanson (1980) collected conductivity data from wells at various depths.
 Unfortunately, neither study conducted measurements as close to the coast as what is addressed in this study, so only the groundwater model results from this study can be compared.
 Both studies found many of the wells did not have very fresh water even close to the surface but normally there was a thick zone of this fresher water (between .5 and 4 ppt) that extended several meters down, 1-3 m below the formation contact (a total average depth of 7 m).
-Then a sharp change in the salinities marked the transition zone that extended further down could be measured in the wells (Wightman’s wells reached a maximum of about 12 m and Hanson’s only reached a maximum of 10 m).
+Then a sharp change in the salinities marked the transition zone that extended further down than could be measured in the wells (Wightman’s wells reached a maximum of about 12 m and Hanson’s only reached a maximum of 10 m).
 The beginning of this sharp change also corresponds with saltwater/freshwater interface that Wightman (2010) determined with the EM method.
 The groundwater model transition zone for the inland portion of the island is not as thin as observed in the well data from these previous studies.
 This in combination with the discrepancies of the groundwater model and ERT results at the edge of the lens suggests that the parameters used from Wightman (1990) were likely inaccurate for the groundwater model in this study.

 The recharge estimate is an example of the problems with the parameters from Wightman (1990) used in the groundwater model for this study.
 For the steady state model, the recharge from Wightman (1990) had to be increased in order to reach the salinity ranges that were observed in the wells from the seasonal profiles.
 A similar result came from Caballero et al. (2004) when modeling a nearby island, Little Torch Key.
 It required a larger recharge of 0.002 m/day for wet season modeling and 0.0006 m/day for the dry season.
 This came to a total recharge of ~80% of the precipitation.
 The method utilized by Wightman (1980) relied on obtaining the freshest water available of the lens to use the chloride ratio (Clrainfall/Clgroundwater) to determine the recharge.
 If the water has any chloride contribution aside from the rainfall then the ratio will be too small and the recharge estimate will be too low.
-Considering the canals, mosquito ditches, and the wells in use on the island, the groundwater is easily contaminated by saltwater intrusion that would have led to a poor estimate.
+Considering the canals, mosquito ditches, and the wells in use on the island, the groundwater is easily contaminated by saltwater intrusion and that would have led to a poor estimate.
 If the recharge estimate is incorrect, this may mean that the hydraulic conductivity used for the groundwater model is incorrect.